Andonome/stories/README.md

 - Standard magic will use Charisma as the base stat.
 Spellcasters will coax plants, by speaking to them sweetly, or demand a fire banish itself.
 - A Fast-Casting Knack will be available to use Wits to cast even faster spells, allowing uncharismatic casters to exist.
-- A Ritual-Casting Knack knack will allow casters to use Intelligence, and to gain obscene amounts of Mana by casting long rituals (up to 10 MP).
+- A Ritual-Casting Knack knack will allow casters to use Intelligence, and to gain larger amounts of Mana.

 ## Nura